usedtolove/ros-study/docs/0.Prepare/steps-4-IDE.md

 Categories=Qt;Development;IDE;
 InitialPreference=9
 ```
+`chmod +x qtcreator.desktop`
-open/run it from desktop,you **CAN'T** run a .desktop file from the shell.
+open/run it from desktop, you **CAN'T** run a .desktop file from the shell.

 ### 4. import projects into QtCreator
 "Open File or Project" and select the top level CMakeLists.txt of the catkin workspace (e.g. "src/CMakeLists.txt")
+select "Run CMake"